All Episodes

 I have no idea what Wendell Pierce's politics are.

-He's Hollywood actor, you can guess.
+He's a Hollywood actor, you can guess.

-I mean, I have no clue.
+I have no clue.

-I just I just like the guy's work.
+I just like the guy's work.

 He was funny as hell.

-He's a comedic actor when he wants to be, dead serious.
+He's a comedic actor when he wants to be dead serious.

-So that's how they do these.
+Anyway, so that's how they do these.

-And what all of this is going on out there.
+And what all of this is going on out there, Bill Cosby telling lies about Clarence Thomas.

-Someone who has been.
+Or someone who has been.

 Yeah, yeah, yeah.

-And I'm kind of glad this because they're going to be able to relive all those great parodies.
+And I'm kind of glad this is because they're going to be able to relive all those great parodies.

-Uh uh Bill Burkett, who claimed to have all these memos from the National Guard director where Bush didn't show up and didn't serve.
+Bill Burkett, who claimed to have all these memos from the National Guard director where Bush didn't show up and didn't serve.

 I think this is the way it goes.

-That the typewriters that supposedly were used to make these documents haven't been in use for years or decades or some such thing.
+The typewriters that supposedly were used to make these documents haven't been in use for years or decades or some such thing.

 See, here comes a movie.

-What the movie does is raise doubts about the conclusion that Dan Rather made it up and Mapes made it up, and raises doubts about whether they should have been fired and actually focuses on evil corporate America for the way they fired the great Dan Rather and so forth.
+What the movie does is raise doubts about the conclusion that Dan Rather made it up and Mapes made it up and raises doubts about whether they should have been fired and actually focuses on evil corporate America for the way they fired the great Dan Rather and so forth.

 You kidding me, Robert Redford.